mesan/mesaninen-async/README.md

 # Exercises

-> :exclamation: &ensp; **Note:** Exercises 1 and 2 follow a very stepwise approach.
+> :warning: &ensp; **Note:** Exercises 1 and 2 follow a very stepwise approach.
 Ask if you're not sure what the
 > exercise wants you to do, or `git checkout` the next step.

 ## Exercise 1: Non-blocking GUI